CheckPointSW/cpAnsible/README.md

   ```

-Every communication with the Check Point server must start with a "login" command.
+Every communication with the Check Point management server must start with a "login" command.
 The login command takes some parameters that are not listed in the API reference,
 The list of the parameters login takes can be seen in the [options](#options) section:
 ```